-- 108. When assessing whether there has been a significant increase in credit risk for a lending exposure, credit institutions should also take into account the following factors which are related to the environment in which a credit institution or the borrower operates: - a. deterioration of the macroeconomic outlook relevant to a particular borrower or to a group of borrowers.
+- 108. When assessing whether there has been a significant increase in credit risk for a lending exposure, credit institutions should also take into account the following factors which are related to the environment in which a credit institution or the borrower operates : - a. deterioration of the macroeconomic outlook relevant to a particular borrower or to a group of borrowers.
 Macroeconomic assessments should be sufficiently rich to include factors relevant to sovereign, corporate, household and other types of borrower.
-Furthermore, they should address any relevant regional differences in economic performance within a jurisdiction17; and - b. deterioration of prospects for the sector or industries within which a borrower operates. - 109.
-Accurate identification of drivers of credit risk, and reliable demonstration of the linkages between those drivers and the level of credit risk, should be considered as critical, as a seemingly small change in a qualitative characteristic of a loan can potentially be a leading indicator of a large increase in the risk of a default occurring.
+Furthermore, they should address any relevant regional differences in economic performance within a jurisdiction26; and

+- b. deterioration of prospects for the sector or industries within which a borrower operates. - 109.
+Accurate identification of drivers of credit risk, and reliable demonstration of the linkages between those drivers and the level of credit risk, should be considered as critical, as a seemingly small change in a qualitative characteristic of a loan can potentially be a leading indicator of large increase in the risk of a default occurring.
 Furthermore, in accordance with IFRS 9, paragraph 5.5.9, the significance of a change in credit risk since initial recognition depends on the risk of a default occurring at initial recognition.
-In this regard, where a credit institution uses changes in PD as a means of identifying changes in the risk of a default occurring, it should take into consideration the significance of a given change in PD expressed in a ratio (or the rate of fluctuation) proportionate to the PD at initial recognition (i.e. a change in the PD divided by the PD at initial recognition), considering also paragraph B5.5.11 of IFRS 9.
-However, the width of the change in PD itself (i.e. PD at measurement date minus PD at initial recognition) should also be taken into consideration.
+In this regard, where a credit institution uses changes in probability of default (PD) as a means of identifying changes in the risk of a default occurring, it should take into consideration the significance of a given change in PD expressed in a ratio (or the rate of fluctuation) proportionate to the PD at initial recognition (i.e. a change in the PD divided by the PD at initial recognition).
+However, the width of the change in PD itself (i.e. PD at measurement date minus PD at initial recognition) should also be taken into consideration. - 110.
+Credit institutions should look beyond how many 'grades' a rating downgrade entails because the change in PD for a one-grade movement may not be linear (for example, the default probability over five years of an exposure rated BB is around three times that of one rated BBB, based on current data and analyses applicable to certain jurisdictions).
+Furthermore, because the significance of a one-grade movement would depend on the granularity of a bank's rating system and hence the 'width' of each grade -an appropriate initial segmentation should be defined to ensure that a significant increase in credit risk for an individual lending exposure or a group of lending exposures is not obscured within a segment.
+In this regard, credit institutions should ensure that credit risk rating systems include a sufficient number of grades to appropriately distinguish credit risk.
+Credit institutions should also be mindful of the fact that a significant increase in credit risk could occur prior to a movement in a credit grade. - 111.
+Credit institutions should take into account that there are some circumstances in which an adverse movement in the factors listed in paragraphs 107 to 109 above might not be indicative of a significant increase in credit risk.
+For example, it may be the case that the default probability of a lending exposure rated AA is low, and not much greater than one rated AAA.
+However, very few lending exposures are of such apparently low credit risk and, as noted in paragraph 110, the sensitivity of default probability to rating grades may increase strongly as rating quality declines. - 112.
+Credit institutions should also be aware that there could be circumstances in which some factors move in an adverse direction but may be counterbalanced by improvement in others